How it Works & Rates

-- Contemporaneous (written as close to the date of the questioned signatures as possible) – approximately 3 years before or afterwards.
+- Contemporaneous (written as close to the date of the questioned signatures as possible) – approximately 3 years before.
 This is because handwriting changes over time.

-- Verifiable – the documents on which the known signatures appear must preferably be official documents – not scraps of paper that anyone could have written on.
+- Verifiable – the documents on which the known signatures appear must be on official documents – not scraps of paper that anyone could have written on.

 - Original exemplars are preferable to photocopies, faxes or scans.